solidjs-community/solid-primitives/packages/virtualized-list/README.md

 ## Demo

-You can use this template for publishing your demo on CodeSandbox: https://codesandbox.io/s/solid-primitives-demo-template-sz95h
+You can see the VirtualizedList in action in the following sandbox: https://primitives.solidjs.community/playground/virtualized-list

 ## Changelog